 The total program is made up of four semesters of classes.
 It includes 1,492 clock hours of laboratory practice.
 Graduates will receive an associate of applied science degree with a major in Dental Laboratory Technology.
-They will also be able to take the graduates' examination recognized by the National Board for Certification.
-After three years of work experience, these people will be able to take the certified dental technician practical examination given by the National Board for Certification.
+Graduates will be allowed to take the National Board for Certification in Dental Laboratory Technology's Recognized Graduate Exam.
+After two years of practical work experience, the recognized graduate will be allowed to take the Certified Dental Technician practical exam given by the National Board for Certification in Dental Laboratory Technology.